 - 1753 Associate Presbytery of Pennsylvania was organized. - 1774 Reformed Presbytery of Pennsylvania was organized.
 The differences which kept these two bodies apart in Scotland and North Ireland were less pronounced in America and following negotiations there was organized in - - 1782 The Associate Reformed Synod in Philadelphia which included churches located throughout Pennsylvania, New York, Ohio, Carolinas, and Georgia.
 As a part of this Synod, there was organized in - - 1790 Associate Reformed Presbytery of Carolinas and George at Long Cane, S. C (Abbeville County).
 During the next twenty years the church grew and in 1802 it was decided to organize four Synods and one General Synod; consequently in - - 1803 The Associate Reformed Synod of the Carolinas was organized May 9 at Brick Church, Fairfield County, South Carolina.
 This, with the Synods of Pennsylvania, New York and Scioto, Ohio, organized the General Synod in 1804 with headquarters in Philadelphia.
-This General Synod organization continued until it was agreed that each Synod become independent and in 1822 the Synod of the Carolinas became the A. R. Synod of the South.
+This General Synod organization continued until it was agreed that each Synod become independent church.
+The Kincalds were large plants is a mortinski the Revolutionary War.
+Adam and